lupyuen/lupyuen.github.io/src/lte2.md

 _What's LTE IMS?_

-There are two ways of handling __Phone Calls and SMS Messages__ in an LTE Network...
+An LTE Mobile Network handles __Phone Calls and SMS Messages__ in two ways...

 - __Packet Switching__ is the Newer Way, created for 4G LTE